 TIP: A user can customize the first occurrence of an LCA citation but not subsequent citations.

 Proper use of LCA eliminates the need for the user to type any citation information into a footnote.
-Rather, a user should interact almost exclusively with the LCA sidebar only.
+A user should interact almost exclusively with the LCA sidebar only.
 Figure 2 contains the workflow for inserting an LCA citation into a Google document for the first time.
 Figure 3 shows an example of a subsequent citation using LCA and an example of how LCA automates editing of footnotes in correspondence with the edits made to the document text.

 Figure 3: Examples of inserting subsequent citations into a Google document using LCA.
 (A) LCA sidebar populated with two reference types: one statute and one case.
 (B) A hypothetical Google document containing citations to the references shown in Figure 3(A).
 A user wishing to re-cite a previously cited reference should position the cursor into the desired footnote within the footnote section (cursor shown in footnote number 3) and then click the citation button on the LCA sidebar for the desired reference in a table of authority (re-citing the Digital Privacy Act in this situation).
-(C) Subsequent citations using LCA will print in conformity with the McGill Guide.
-(D) Edits to the Google document often make the footnote references inaccurate, as shown here through the deletion of text (the text that is struck out).
-(E) By clicking the refresh button, LCA automatically detects LCA inserted references and re-configures the citations so that they are accurate in accordance with the new document edits.
+(C) Subsequent citations using LCA will print in conformity with the McGill Guide after clicking refresh.
+(D) Edits to the Google document often make footnote citations inaccurate, as shown here through the deletion of text (the text that is struck out).
+(E) By clicking the refresh button, LCA automatically detects LCA inserted citations and re-configures the citations so that they are accurate in accordance with the new document edits.
 In this situation, the first occurrence of the citation to the Digital Privacy Act was deleted, making the second occurrence of the citation to this statute inaccurate.
-The LCA refresh button detects that there is only one citation to the Digital Privacy Act and fixed the citation as a default first citation.
+The LCA refresh button detects that there is only one citation to the Digital Privacy Act and fixes the citation as a default first citation.

 COMPATIBILITY WITH NON-LCA REFERENCES